 Ana Rojo-Mayorga, a 2021 Bryan Collegiate graduate, is a first-generation college student.
 That means she is the first person in her family to attend college.

 At Bryan Collegiate, Ana had the opportunity to earn an associate’s degree from Blinn College along with her high school diploma.
-She’ll enter into the college of her choice with 58 college credits in her back pocket, giving her a jump start at Texas A&M University.
+She entered Texas A&M with 58 college credits in her back pocket, giving her a jump start at the university.

 A Q&A with Ana